Adam-Lechnos/Monster-Alert-Query-Mgmt/README.md

 Create, check, and manage a large set of Monster Alert queries.

 #### Description
-Manage Quotes Cloud pre-written Monster database alerts for pipeline deployment alerting thresholds.
-Each pre-written query corresponds to a possible subscription to an alerting filter contingent upon the end-user's specified threshold paramters, values, and target AWS account.
+Manage pre-written Monster database alerts for pipeline deployment alerting thresholds.
+Each pre-written query corresponds to a possible subscription to an alerting filter contingent upon the end-user's specified threshold parameters, values, and target AWS account.

 #### Intended Audience
 * Devops